COLLEGE PLANNING AND ADMISSIONS APPLICATION RESOURCES

 ACT Official Test Day Guide – List of items to bring and procedures to follow on the day of your exam

-Week-Of ACT Study Guide – Last-minute tips and tricks to use the week before the ACT or Pre-ACT
+ACT Test Prep – Last-minute tips and tricks to use the week before the ACT or Pre-ACT

 Official Pre-ACT Website – Information about the Pre-ACT exam for high school sophomores